ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](cmedia/image59.png)

-> From Navigation Paths under Bank Churn Drill Path select Bankid
+1. Under Navigation paths, expand the Bank Churn Drill Path and select Bankid

->
-> Ctrl-Click Satisfaction under Bank Customers
+1. Ctrl-Click Satisfaction under Bank Customers

->
-> Drag these items to Panel 4
+1. Drag these items to Panel 4

-For Panel 5

-> Under Bank Customers Select Satisfaction
->
-> Under Bank Customers Age Range
->
-> Under Bank Customers Gender
->
-> Drag these items to Panel 5
+**Notice that there is little difference in the overall satisfaction between the two banks.**

 ![](cmedia/image60.png)

-Change the Visualization in Panel 5 to a Heat Map
+1. Under Bank Customers Select Satisfaction

+1. Under Bank Customers Age Range

+1. Under Bank Customers Gender

+1. Drag these items to Panel 5

 ![](cmedia/image61.png)

+Change the visualization in Panel 5 to a Heat Map

 ![](cmedia/image62.png)

-Your Dashboard should like this now.
+Your Dashboard should like this now

 ![](cmedia/image63.png)

+**Notice that on average Males are more satisfied than females, and that on the right, our older customers are the least satisfied.**

 Save the Dashboard

-Create a New Tab in the Dashboard
+Now, let's add another Tab to the Dashboard.

 ![](cmedia/image64.png)

-For the template we will choose the 2 x 2 Template and select USE

-The 4 Panels are also numbered in this image
+Click on the green + sign

 ![](cmedia/image65.png)

+1. For the template we will choose the 2 x 2 Template

+1. Select USE

+> Note - The four panels are also numbered in this image so we can explain placement later.

-Rename the tab ‘Churn Analysis’
+Rename this tab to Churn Analysis

 Make Panel 1 and 2 look like this using these steps